fcogrodrigues/ml-plataform/README.md

       - Serves `/predict/{modelId}`

-      - Dynamically loads model + schema from **S3** via the `ModelService`
+      - **At request time**, first checks **Redis cache (ElastiCache)** for:

+        - Serialized schema & model metadata

+        - Recent predictions (optional)

+      - Falls back to **S3** if cache miss, and populates **Redis** for subsequent calls.

   6. **CloudWatch**

-      - Collects logs, metrics, and alarms from the API containers
+      - Collects logs and metrics from the API containers and Redis cluster.

+      - Alarms on high latency, error rates or cache miss spikes.

 ### Training Service Pipeline

-  1. EventBridge (scheduled rule or manual trigger)
+  1. EventBridge (cron scheduled or manual trigger)

-      - Fires on a cron or via console/API to start retraining
+      - fires an event when (re)training is desired.

   2. **Lambda**